On Continuity of Robust and Accurate Classifiers: Experiments

 \subsection{Adversarial example detection}

-In this experiment, we test whether we can detect an adversarial example by checking to see if the examples falls inside the analytic polyhedra $\Pi(h)$ of the hypotheses.
+In this experiment, we test whether we can detect an adversarial example using the analytic polyhedra $\Pi(h_o)$ of the best holomorphic hypothesis that we can find over $\calX_{\mathrm{ben}}$.
 We have performed two versions of this experiment.
-In one of the experiments the attacker is aware that we want to capture the adversarial examples in $\Pi(h)$ and in the other experiment the attacker is not aware of this issue.
-We will perform each experiment 10 times and report the average of the scores.
+In one of the experiments the attacker is aware that we want to capture the adversarial examples in $\Pi(h_o)$ and in the other experiment the attacker is not aware of this issue.
+We have repeated each experiment 10 times and report the average of the scores in Table \ref{tbl:attack summary}.
+We can see in the table that the precision score of $\Pi(h_o)$ is high, which is consistent with the assumption that $\calX_\mathrm{hard}$ has little overlap with the support of natural samples.
+The recall score indicates that $\Pi(h_o)$ covers a considerable portion of the adversarial region of $h_o$.
+Thus, we argue that the evidence is in favor of assuming that the adversarial examples that fall inside $\Pi(h_o)$ cannot assign inconsistent data to a subset of the domain.

-The results of the experiments for the holomorphic hypotheses are reported in table \ref{tbl:attack}.
-We can see that the performance of $\Pi(h)$ is somewhat consistent across the attacks.
-The performance of the targeted attacks vary between different classes and targeted adversarial examples of some classes cannot be effectively detected in this manner.
-More importantly, false positives are rare as demonstrated by the precision scores.
-Thus, the evidence are in support of the proposition that $\Pi(h)$ is a subset of the adversarial region of $h$ and that adversarial examples of the holomorphic classifiers tend to populate $\Pi(h)$, which is the result that we were looking for.